 Golf News of Wed, 15 Aug 20181

-Madam Arkuto disclosed that invitations were sent out to 27 countries to participate in the competition but 18 confirmed their participation.
-The 18 countries are Botswana, Burkina Faso, Cameroun, Egypt, Gabon, Ghana (hosts), Kenya, Mali, Namibia, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Togo, Uganda, Zambia and Zimbabwe.
+Participating countries include Botswana, Burkina Faso, Cameroun, Egypt, Gabon, Ghana, Kenya, Mali, Namibia, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Togo, Uganda, Zambia and Zimbabwe.

 An organizing committee comprising Mrs Joy Arkutu (Convenor), Ms Peace Akwei (Hospitality/Venue), Mr Nat Lomo-Mainoo (Communications/ Transportation), Essie Cobbina (Transportaion) Mrs Esther Amedzro, Nana Bema Tackie (Secretariat), Mrs Eno Ofori-Atta (Fund Raising) and Elizabeth Aku Yabah/ Mrs Esther Amedzro (Tournament) has been tasked to ensure the successful hosting of the tourney.

 The competition has received support from Enterprise Insurance, Manhyia Palace, Stanbic Bank, Ecobank, Vanguard Assurance, Unilever, South African Airways, Prime Insurance, Standard Chartered, Sun Seekers Tours, MTN and GIHOC Distilleries.

 Others are AEL Mining Services, Interplast, The Royal Senchi, Kempiski Hotel, Labadi Beach Hotel, African Regent Hotel, Hunters, Alliance Motors, Coca-Cola, Air France and Tang Palace.